hephaestus-compiler-project/types-bug-study-artifact/README.md

 # Requirements

-* A Unix-like operating system (tested on Ubuntu and Debian) with python3, or a Docker installation.
+* A Unix-like operating system (tested on Ubuntu and Debian).

+* An installation of Python3

+* An installation of Docker

+* At least 20GB of available disk space

 # Getting Started

 ## Setup

+There are two ways to reproduce the results of the paper.
+If you are in an Ubuntu/Debian OS, we provide the instructions for installing the necessary apt packages and libraries.
+Otherwise if you do not own an Ubuntu/Debian environment, this artifact also provides a Docker image that offers the required setup for executing the scripts and reproducing the results of our paper.

 #### Ubuntu/Debian

+**NOTE**: If you do not run an Ubuntu/Debian OS, please jump to the Section "Installing Docker Image".

-You need to install some apt packages and some python packages to run the experiments of this artifact.
+You need to install some `apt` packages and some Python packages to run the experiments of this artifact.
-First, download the following packages using apt.
+First, download the following packages using `apt`.

 ```bash
 apt install curl jq git mercurial diffstat cloc